-The James T. Carlton Marine Science Center (CMSC) is a fully-equipped 8,000 square foot laboratory with easy access to estuaries, marshes, rocky intertidal zones, and sandy beaches and is used as a base for field and laboratory research.
-The CMSC is open 24/7 for students to study and conduct research.
+The James T. Carlton Marine Science Center (CMSC) is a fully-equipped, 8,000 square foot laboratory with easy access to estuaries, marshes, rocky intertidal zones, and sandy beaches.
+Williams-Mystic students and faculty have 24/7 access to the CMSC, which they also use throughout the year as a base for field and laboratory research.

-An analytical laboratory includes a fume hood, laboratory reagents, autoclave sterilizer, digital balances, Branson 5510 ultrasonic cleaner, Genesis 20 thermospectronic spectrophotometer, VWR clinical centrifuge, and a variety of other benchtop water quality analytical instruments.
+The analytical laboratory includes a fume hood, laboratory reagents, autoclave sterilizer, digital balances, Branson 5510 ultrasonic cleaner, Genesis 20 thermospectronic spectrophotometer, VWR clinical centrifuge, Thermo Scientific Centrifuge, Applied Biosystems, Thermal Cycler, Invitrogen Gel Viewer, Cell Counter, ashing oven, and a variety of other benchtop water quality and genetics analytical instruments.

 Our environmental chamber facility includes two VWR Lo-Temp Diurnal Illuminator Incubators, a Fischer IsoTemp Laboratory Refrigerator, two Thermo-convection ovens, and additional refrigerator and freezer capacity.

-An equipment room houses various field equipment, including an assortment of plankton nets, two Van Dorn water samplers, bottom grab sampler, sediment coring equipment, a YSI Flow Tracker, surveying equipment, and hand held GPS units, YSI probes, and field fluorometers.
+An equipment room houses field equipment, including an assortment of plankton nets, two Van Dorn water samplers, a bottom grab sampler, sediment coring equipment, a YSI Flow Tracker, surveying equipment, and hand-held GPS units, YSI probes, field fluorometers, and HOBO data loggers.
 A preparation room, with an industrial sink and counters, is used for initial processing and organization of samples.

-Our library includes a comprehensive collection of oceanographic and marine invertebrate systematic, biogeographic, and ecological literature, including over 100,000 reprints and 5,000 books.
+Our library includes a comprehensive collection of oceanographic, geologic, and marine invertebrate systematic, biogeographic, and ecological literature, including over 100,000 reprints and 5,000 books.

 The CMSC computing facilities consist of both PC- and MAC-based platforms, including six desktops and six laptop computers, two projectors, two printers, a photocopier-scanner, a flat-bed scanner, and a poster printer.
 Two large 48” monitors, one in the foyer and one in the classroom, display real-time water quality and meteorological data from the Mystic River Estuary.